yasoob/soundcloud-dl/README.md

 Yasoob's Soundcloud Downloader:
 ===============================
 This is a simple soundcloud searcher and downloader i wrote in python.
-It requires the requests library and uses wget for downloading the songs.
-The script is well documented and will help a new python programmer to understand it as well.
+It requires the requests library .The script is well documented and will help a new python programmer to understand it as well.
 I hope that you guys like my work.
 As a token of appreciation you can star this project.
 It is inspired by https://github.com/jacktheripper51/groove-dl